Postdoctoral Training Program Activities

 Outreach Activities

-Fellows provide preventive/educational services and/or developmental programs to serve the needs of the larger USF community, promote social justice, and celebrate diversity in all its forms.
+The Postdoctoral Fellow provides preventive/educational services and/or developmental programs to serve the needs of the larger USF community, promote social justice, and celebrate diversity in all its forms.
 Outreach has traditionally included training student, staff, and faculty on mental health-related topics; conducting educational programs; developing and implementing passive programming; serving as an affiliate of a student organization, such as a culturally focused student club or academic and/or service-oriented organization.
-Fellows are expected to deliver various types of outreach activities, work with the assistant director for outreach, and develop their outreach goals in order to individualize their training experience.
+They are expected to deliver various types of outreach activities, work with the assistant director for outreach, and develop their outreach goals in order to individualize their training experience.

-Postdoctoral fellows contribute to the administration of the practicum program through curriculum development and didactic presentations for the practicum inservice training.
+The Postdoctoral Fellow contributes to all aspects of the administration of the practicum program including curriculum development and didactic presentations for the practicum in-service training.
 Additionally, they are involved in administrative and evaluative aspects of recruitment and applicant selection for the Doctoral Internship and Postdoctoral Fellowship programs.

 Sample Weekly Schedule